-Your software is your most valuable asset and as the supplier, you must ensure that there is a provision which allows you to retain all intellectual property rights in and associated with the software and services that you provide to the users.
+Your software is your most valuable asset and as the supplier, you must ensure that there is a provision that allows you to retain all intellectual property rights in and associated with the software and services that you provide to the users.

 Depending on the type of service you provide, it can be common for users to modify your software to suit their own needs.
-To protect yourself as the supplier of the software, it is important to account for these circumstances from the beginning by including a clause which deals with the modification of software by users.
-For most of our clients, we recommend for this clause to require your explicit permission.
+To protect yourself as the supplier of the software, it is important to account for these circumstances from the beginning by including a clause that deals with the modification of software by users.
+For most of our clients, we recommend for this clause require your explicit permission.